 After understanding what adoption is, it is important to know what the term adoption plan means.
 You will hear this term a lot as an expectant parent.
 An adoption plan is a plan formed by the expectant parent or parents for what will happen to the child they wish to place for adoption.
 Some expectant parents create a very comprehensive and detailed plan with all of the details they wish to include.
 Other expectant parents create a very brief and simple plan with just the necessary information regarding the process of adoption for their baby.
 Either way, the plan will include information on the decision of the expectant parents to place their child for adoption.

-It will include information on the adoptive parent, if an individual is adopting the child, or adoptive family if it is a couple.
+It will include information on the adoptive parent if an individual is adopting the child, or adoptive family if it is a couple.
 The adoption plan will state the type of openness you wish to have with the adoptive family and your child.
-An open adoption is when the birth parent or parents have an open level of communication with the adoptive family and child.
+Open adoption is when the birth parent or parents have an open level of communication with the adoptive family and child.
 This may mean regular visits, visits on milestones or birthdays, or regular calls and emails.
 It also may be less open but include phone calls and emails or just photos and updates sent once a year.
 It is entirely up to you as the expectant parent what you wish for in terms of the level of openness with your child’s adoptive family.
 This will be decided by you and outlined in your adoption plan.

-Some expectant parents wish to have a semi-open adoption or a closed adoption.
+Some expectant parents wish to have a semi-open adoption or closed adoption.
 A closed adoption is rarely the option chosen by most expectant parents today.
 It was more commonly used a few decades ago when being an unwed mother was very taboo.
 A closed adoption means that there is no contact between the birth parents and the adoptive parents.
 If a closed adoption, also known as a confidential adoption, is important to you as an expectant parent, then that does not mean you can’t know anything about the adoptive family.
 As an expectant parent, you can work with the agency to choose an adoptive family for your baby.
 You will know their names and information about them, but the adoptive parents do not need to know anything about you.

 During the adoption process, you can share your wishes for whether you are open to being contacted in the future by your child when they reach a certain age.
 Also, the adoption service provider may still ask for some information to share with the adoptive parents regarding family medical history.
 However, it is up to you whether you disclose that information.
 You are in control of the level of communication and anonymity you wish to have in this adoption relationship.